zBritva/PowerBI-visuals-docs/docs/how-to-guide/enable-sync-slicers.md

 github_issue_id: 433
 ---

+**The article is outdated, read [updated article about sync slicers in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/enable-sync-slicers).**

 To support [Sync Slicers](https://docs.microsoft.com/en-us/power-bi/desktop-slicers) your custom slicer visual must use API 1.13 or higher.

 The second necessary aspect is enabled option in capabilities.json (see a picture below).